-In this experiment, we use the poster pad shown in Fig. 5b as the target landing site.
-Our MAV autonomously navigates in the environment to search for the landing site and finally lands on it.
-The trajectory of this searching and landing task, as estimated by our onboard vision system, is shown in Fig. 7.
-The map points from SLAM are triangulated and refined if new keyframes are added.
-The pose of each keyframe has been depicted as a three red axes in the final map.
-The searching strategy should depend on the expected complexity of the landing area.
-In this experiment, a simple rectangular searching path with height $h's = 1.2m$ is implemented.
-The MAV autonomously navigates along this searching path after takeoff and initialization of the visual SLAM.
-The landing site is detected when the MAV is at the position \mathbf{P}1 =
+1) Using the setpoint method: In this experiment, we use the poster pad shown in Fig. 5b as the target landing site.
+Our MAV autonomously navigates using the setpoint method to search for the landing site and finally lands on it.
+The trajectory of this searching and landing task, as estimated by our onboard SLAM system, is shown in Fig. 7.
+The map points built by the SLAM system are triangulated and refined if new keyframes are added.
+The pose of each keyframe has been depicted as small RGB axes in Fig. 7.